jchristn/WatsonWebsocket/README.md

 A test project that spawns a server and client and exchanges messages can be found here: https://github.com/jchristn/watsonwebsockettest

+## Supported Operating Systems

+WatsonWebsocket currently relies on websocket support being present in the underlying operating system.
+Windows 7 **does not** support websockets.

 ## SSL

 SSL is supported in WatsonWebsocket.
 The constructors for ```WatsonWsServer``` and ```WatsonWsClient``` accept a ```bool``` indicating whether or not SSL should be enabled.
 Since websockets, and as a byproduct WatsonWebsocket, use HTTPS, they rely on certificates within the certificate store of your operating system.
 A test certificate is provided in both the ```TestClient``` and ```TestServer``` projects which can be used for testing purposes.
 These should NOT be used in production.